cjungmann/bash_builtin/README.md

   My first builtin simply says "hello" and, crucially for starting
-  out: confirms that the builtin is in the same process as the script that calls it, otherwise my potential builtins would forfeit and C performance benefits to the sub process penalty.
+  out: confirms that the builtin is in the same process as the script that calls it, otherwise my potential builtins would forfeit any C performance benefits to the sub process penalty.

 - **walk_opts.c** and **walk_args.c**
   contain my first efforts at reading the command line arguments